shpml/fundamentals/03_chapter/03_lesson.md

 Using CSS, you can reference and style your HTML by selecting the class and/or ID attributes of specific HTML elements.

 What’s the difference between the two?
 In short, using classes allows you to select and style many elements at once, while using IDs only allows you to style a one element at a time.
-Using these classes and IDs allows you to have greater flexibility in how you control the design of individual elements and groups of elements on a page.
+Using these classes and IDs provides greater flexibility in how you control the design of individual elements and groups of elements on a page.

 <div class="wistia_responsive_padding" style="padding:56.25% 0 0 0;position:relative;"><div class="wistia_responsive_wrapper" style="height:100%;left:0;position:absolute;top:0;width:100%;"><iframe src="//fast.wistia.net/embed/iframe/ugwfg1gtqw?seo=false&videoFoam=true" allowtransparency="true" frameborder="0" scrolling="no" class="wistia_embed" name="wistia_embed" allowfullscreen mozallowfullscreen webkitallowfullscreen oallowfullscreen msallowfullscreen width="100%" height="100%"></iframe></div></div>
 <script src="//fast.wistia.net/assets/external/E-v1.js" async></script>